google/earthenterprise/docs/geedocs/docsrc/answer/releaseNotes/relNotesGEE5_3_2.rst

       -  CentOS 6.x and 7.x
       -  Ubuntu 16.04 LTS

-      Ubuntu 14.04 is no longer be supported due to its recent end of life.
+      Ubuntu 14.04 will no longer be supported due to its recent end of life.

       Google Earth Enterprise 5.3.2 is compatible with Google Earth Enterprise Client (EC) version 7.1.5 and above.